Subdivisions of Vietnam

 2025 official map, which also includes all disputed territories and islands that are unilaterally claimed by the Vietnamese state.

-Vietnam is divided into 28 provinces and 6 cities.
+Vietnam is divided into 25 provinces and 9 municipalities.
 It is a unitary state.

-Administrative units (from June 2025)
+Administrative units (from 1 July 2025)

 Pursuant to the constitution, there are two levels of administrative divisions in Vietnam: provinces and communes.
 Depending on the level of urbanisation, each level of administrative division comprises multiple types of administrative units: